cupwater/otterwiki_rag/otterwiki/help_admin.md

 ### Mail Preferences

-To enable An Otter Wiki to send mails to users registering, resetting their lost password and notify admins about new users, configure the
+To enable Otter知识助手 to send mails to users registering, resetting their lost password and notify admins about new users, configure the
 <span class="help-button"><span class="btn btn-square btn-sm"><i class="fas fa-envelope"></i></span> Mail Preferences</span>.
 See the [flask-mail documentation](https://pythonhosted.org/Flask-Mail/) for configuration details.